learn-co-curriculum/nested-hashes-intro/README.md

 When you send a request for data to such an API, the data you get back from them will be in the form of a nested hash that can contain information about thousands of records.

 We'll learn a lot more about APIs later on in this course.
-For now, just understand that nested hashes are a very common occurrence in programming, they are used to store complex collections of data and you will encounter them in particular when working with APIs, among other places.
+For now, just understand that nested hashes are a very common occurrence in programming.
+They are used to store complex collections of data and you will encounter them when working with APIs, among other places.

 ### Nested Hashes Model Real-World Data

 We can imagine so many real-world situations and environments in which we are dealing with complicated collections of data.
-Take the example of a simple list of people.

 Let's take, for example, a list of instructors at the Flatiron School.
 They can be stored in an array like this: